flying0dancing/ci-script/README.md

 **Guideline**
 ===
-1. GenProductDPM.vbs is used for generating table's structures into *.ini, splitting tables into *.csv files, generate access database.
+1. GenProductDPM.vbs is used for generating table's structures into *.ini, splitting tables into *.csv files, generating access database.